vjbollavarapu/tidygen/apps/backend/apps/purchasing/README.md

 ## Overview

-The Purchasing Management module provides comprehensive procurement and purchasing functionality for the iNEAT ERP system.
+The Purchasing Management module provides comprehensive procurement and purchasing functionality for the TidyGen ERP system.
 It handles the complete purchasing lifecycle from initial procurement requests to final receipt of goods, including supplier performance tracking and analytics.

 ## Features